 - Qualifications of workshop Instructor(s) - teaching ability and experience with topic

 - Financial feasibility - Annual Meeting workshops must be self-supporting, meaning that all expenses must be covered by the workshop registration fees and a small instructor honorarium from FAIC.

-If you are local to the location of the upcoming AIC Annual Meeting and are interesting in hosting a workshop at your facility, please contact email@example.com.
+If you are local to the location of an upcoming annual meeting and are interesting in hosting a workshop at your facility, email firstname.lastname@example.org.